vadondaniel/kemono-peruse/README.md

   - `run-host.bat` (same idea, but calls `npm run host:all` for LAN testing)
   - `build.bat` (runs `npm run build` inside `kemono-peruse`)
   - `run-built.bat` (opens the preview URL defined in `.env` – default `http://localhost:4173` – then runs `npm run preview:all` so the proxy and preview server start together)

+#### Auto-starting on Windows

+Want Kemono Peruse to boot when Windows does?
+Create a shortcut to the batch file you prefer (`run-dev.bat` during development or `run-built.bat` after building), right-click the shortcut, choose **Properties**, and set **Run** to *Minimized*.
+Press `Win + R`, type `shell:startup`, and drop the shortcut into the Startup folder.
+Windows will launch it in the background after you sign in, bringing up the proxy plus the UI (or built preview) automatically. (or you can delete the `start "" http://localhost:*` line if you don't want it to open the browser automatically)

+### Everyday use (built version, no dev server)

+1. Run `build.bat` once after updating the repo.
+This runs `npm run build` inside `kemono-peruse` and outputs the optimized bundle to `dist/`.
+2. Whenever you want to read Kemono, double-click `run-built.bat`.
+It:
+   - opens your configured preview URL (default `http://localhost:4173`)
+   - runs `npm run preview:all`, which starts the proxy (`npm run proxy`) and serves the built bundle via `npm run preview`
+3. Close the terminal when you are done; rerun `run-built.bat` next time.
+Rebuild only when you pull new changes or update .env settings for the preview server.

 ## How to use the app